Natthawut-jps/Full-Stack-shop-organic/README.md

 # Full-Stack-shop-organic

-## Test the system Login or Register new.
+## Test the Login or Register new at web.

     email : example@gmail.com
     pssword : Np@00000000